AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 The ``Machine_Radix`` aspect and attribute are permitted in |SPARK|.

-The package ``Ada.Decimal`` may be used, although it declares constants whose values are implementation-defined.
+The package ``Ada.Decimal`` may be used, although it declares constants whose values are implementation defined.

 The packages ``Ada.Text_IO.Editing`` and its "Wide" variants are not directly supported in |SPARK|.